GeorgeWebDevCy/tcn-mlm/readme.txt

 - `POST /wp-json/gn/v1/memberships/stripe-intent` currently returns a 501 response until Stripe payment handling is configured on your site (hook into `tcn_mlm_membership_create_payment_session` to supply your own payload).
 - The WordPress profile endpoint (`/wp-json/wp/v2/users/me`) now includes `membership_tier`, `membership_expiry`, and `membership_benefits` metadata so the app can hydrate dashboards without extra calls.
 - Developers can customise the upgrade payloads with the `tcn_mlm_membership_confirm_response` filter.
+- Seeded products automatically join the `Memberships` WooCommerce category for consistent storefront organisation.
+- The front-end dashboard and admin screens follow the TCN app branding for a cohesive experience.

 == Frequently Asked Questions ==
 = How do automated updates work? =